azure-buddy/azure-buddy-online-website/content/blogs/multi-stage-code-of-conduct-phishing-aitm-token-compromise/index.md

 ---

-**Did you know that Azure Buddy is a Microsoft Most Valuable Professionals.**
+**Did you know that Azure Buddy is a Microsoft Most Valuable Professional**.
 **Last years he helped several client with Cybersecurity and Observability AI challenges! and getting more value from Threat Intelligence!**

 **We love to hear more about your AI Observability and Cybersecurity challenges!**